 The Dos and Don’ts of Writing a Speculative CV

-A speculative application is a means of flagging up your interest and skills to a company without waiting to respond to a specific advertised vacancy.
-Sounds a bit crazy, applying for a job that doesn’t exist.
-But this type of application has some unique benefits, particularly in the charity sector.
-Sending in a speculative CV may be a way to build a rapport with an organisation that shares your values and provides the opportunity you want, in the location you need.
+It may sound a bit strange to apply for a job that doesn’t exist.
+But speculative applications have some unique benefits, particularly in the charity sector.
+Sending in a speculative CV may be a way to build a rapport with an organisation that shares your values.

 There’s just one small snag: the charity might not actually be looking to bring in anyone new.
 So you have to go above and beyond to convince them that they need you.
-As such, these CVs are a little more challenging to craft.
+Because of this, speculative CVs are a little more challenging to craft.

-Not sure where to start?
+Not sure where to begin?
 Here are a few tips to help you get started.

 Do: Think about your entry point

-If they aren’t hiring for any roles, you can scour the organisation’s website or LinkedIn for relevant department heads or HR professionals.
+If they aren’t hiring for any roles, you can scour their website or LinkedIn for relevant department heads or HR professionals.
 You can even try phoning first, and then following up with your CV.

 Don’t: Get in touch if you’ve applied to work for them quite recently

-Most organisations keep organised records of candidates.
+Most organisations keep a record of candidates.
 When you apply for jobs, you normally give permission for them to hold your details on file, usually for up to a year.
-Therefore, sending your CV again when you’ve recently applied for another role is akin to nagging.
+So sending your CV again when you’ve recently applied for another role is like nagging.

 Do: Tailor your CV to the organisation

-With a speculative CV, you can’t send out something generic.
-Instead, you need to really tailor it to what you have to offer the organisation and why they will benefit from having you and your skills on board.
-This will require some research and effort but it is the most important point.
-Find out the organisation’s current objectives and shape your CV to address these.
-Similarly, identify their organisational culture and make sure your CV moulds to this.
+It’s even more important not to send something generic for a speculative application.
+Instead, really tailor it to what you have to offer the organisation and why they’ll benefit from having you and your skills on board.
+This will require some research and effort but it’s the most important point.
+Find out the charity’s current objectives and shape your CV to address these.
+Similarly, identify their organisational culture and make sure you mould your speculative CV to this.

 Don’t: Cut corners